 If you use Trello, Workspace is a breeze!

-2. In-built video creation studio
+2. In-built video editor

 After you jot down ideas for videos, you can assign videos to individual members and create the video right there!
-The Rocketium Studio is integrated inside this, so you don’t have to depend on more than one tool to ideate and create.
+The Rocketium editor is integrated inside this, so you don’t have to depend on more than one tool to ideate and create.

-3. Real time comment and review
+3. Real-time comment and review

 You can view the drafts, review them, and comment right there the changes you would like to make.
-Just like Slack, you can tag your team mates and just like Google Docs, you can track the changes in real-time.
+Just like Slack, you can tag your teammates and just like Google Docs, you can track the changes in real-time.

 Workspace comes with tons of integrations to help you create and manage videos.